deepdive

 MCP Prompts

-prompts and fetch a specific prompt by name.
-Retrieved prompt messages
+and fetch a specific prompt by name.
+Retrieved prompt messages are normalized

 This is useful when prompts live outside the application and need to be fetched by name, optionally with arguments, before being passed into a context or agent: